 I am finally doing a post that some of you guys have been waiting for for so long.
 We got our farmhouse sink over a year ago & a lot of you have been asking me many questions since we got it like if we like it, would we recommend getting one, which one did we get, & so many more.
-Today I wanted to put together a pros and cons list about our farmhouse sink a year after we have had it.
+Today I wanted to put together a pros cons farmhouse sink a year after we have had it.
 Sorry for making you wait, but I feel like I can give more of an honest insightful review after a year of having it.
 I also got Jose to weigh in on this list because let’s be honest, he uses it probably more than me.
 So here is a little info about our farmhouse sink [or as some say, apron sink], some photos of what it looks like today, & some pros & cons about having one…

 We purchased the Elkay fireclay farmhouse sink.
 My grandpa who own his own plumbing business for years & who still works to this day doing plumbing work [how awesome is that?!] recommended it & installed it for us.
 You can find the exact sink [here] & read more about it.
 It is the best & cheapest one we found.
 Ours is made with fireclay which I highly recommend because fireclay resists scratches, chips, & basically everything else which is pretty amazing.
 You can read more about fireclay [here] The farmhouse sink was one of our splurge items in our kitchen.
 Since our kitchen is so tiny it didn’t cost a whole lot to re-do it so splurging on the farmhouse sink was a little bit more justifiable for us.